priyankamalviya/Interview-Experience-Frontend/README.md

 * Call invokes the function and allows you to pass in arguments one by one.
 * Apply invokes the function and allows you to pass in arguments as an array.
 * Bind returns a new function, allowing you to pass in a this array and any number of arguments.

+> Remember which one is which by remembering that Call is for comma (separated list) and Apply is for Array.
+> Bind is a bit different.
+It returns a new function.
+Call and Apply execute the current function immediately.